DoD-Platform-One/loki/docs/DEVELOPMENT_MAINTENANCE.md

 - Search dashboards for `Loki Dashboard Quick Search` and confirm log data is being populated/no error messages.

 ### Deploy Loki Monolith as a part of BigBang
+Loki Monolith is tested during the "package tests" stage of loki pipelines.
 ```
 helm upgrade \
   --install bigbang ./bigbang/chart \